Morning After Pill

 Which morning after pill is the best?

 ellaOne is often considered the ‘best’ morning after pill as it is the most effective pill in preventing pregnancy.
-It is 98% effective in preventing pregnancy throughout the 120 hours you can take it.
-Levonelle and generic levonorgestrel are 84% effective if you take them within 72 hours.
+It’s 98% effective in preventing pregnancy throughout the 120 hours you can take it.
+Levonelle and generic levonorgestrel are 95% effective if you take them within 24 hours, 85% effective when taken within 25 to 48 hours, and 58% effective when taken between 49 to 72 hours.

 However, as they contain different medicines, you may get different side effects from each medication.
 So what is best for one person might not be suitable for you.